 Our Patrons

-Meet our wonderful Patrons who give their time so freely to support our veterans and their families by getting involved in the many activities we run as well as in our fundraising efforts.
+Meet our wonderful Patrons, who give their time so freely to support our veterans and their families by representing us in the media, getting involved in the many activities we run, and joining in with our fundraising efforts.

 Ross Kemp